open-telemetry/opentelemetry-dotnet-instrumentation/docs/troubleshooting.md

 ## General steps

-If you encounter any issue with OpenTelemetry .NET automatic instrumentation, there are steps that can help you understand the issue.
+If you encounter any issue with OpenTelemetry .NET Automatic Instrumentation, there are steps that can help you understand the issue.

 ### Enable detailed logging